Ranjit Lal Jetley: Early life

 Jetley was born in Rawalpindi to a military Punjabi-Brahmin family.
 His grandfather, Subedar Maya Das Jetley, held the Indian Distinguished Service Medal (IDSM), having served on the North Western frontier and in World War I; his father, Lt.
 Col Kundan Lal Jetley, MBE, participated with the British Expeditionary Forces in Burma and Shanghai, China during peace time, and served in World War II.
 Jetley's uncles, Major Mangal Sain Jetley, Major Inder Sen Jetley, also served in World War II.

 Jetley's mother, Kaushaliya Rani, was the daughter of High Court advocate Shivram Jhingan.
 Jetley was educated at Quetta, Lansdowne and Dehra Dun, followed by higher education at the Gordon Mission College, Rawalpindi.

 Wartime career

 Jetley was commissioned on 5 July 1942 and served in Arakan, Burma.
 He took part in the Battle of Ramree Island and the Allied landings at Letpan, mainland Burma, where, as naval Forward Observation Officer for a field artillery regiment, he called in the naval bombardment.
 From 1945 to 1946, he served with an Indian anti-tank regiment in Sumatra, Indonesia as a part of the British occupation.

 In 1946, Jetley became a captain in the regular army and travelled to Britain for training at the Royal School of Artillery, Larkhill, along with Om Prakash Malhotra (later General Chief of Army Staff) and J. F. R. Jacob (later Lt General, Governor Punjab).
-In 1948, he took part in the Jammu & Kashmir Operations of the Indo-Pakistani War, involving the re-capture of Jhangar, capture of Rajouri and the Punch linkup.
+In 1948, he took part in the Jammu & Kashmir Operations of the Indo-Pakistani War, involving the re-capture of Nowshera and Jhangar, capture of Rajouri and the Poonch linkup.